 Baked Brussel Sprouts

-We haven’t always liked Brussel sprouts, but now we can’t get enough of them!
+We haven’t always liked Brussel sprouts, but now we can’t get enough of the veggie!
 The best way to cook them is to roast them in the oven.
 They turn out crunchy and so delicious making them one of our favorite side dishes.

 What do roasted Brussel sprouts taste like?
 Well, when baked correctly, they taste like mildly sweet, nutty, crispy, yet tender little orbs of deliciousness.
 No more soggy greens!